“Earning Your Expert Soldier Badge Starts at Your Unit”

-Command Sgt.
+“Earning your Expert Soldier Badge starts at your unit.
+Get in the books, get in the arms rooms, hit the pavement and go for a long run,” says Command Sgt.
 Maj.
+Francisco Lopez.

-Francisco Lopez, senior noncommissioned officer of the 82nd Brigade Support Battalion, 3rd Brigade Combat Team, 82nd Airborne Division is the first Command Sgt.
-Maj. to earn the Army’s Expert Soldier Badge.
-Here, he looks on after a COVID-19-modified ceremony conducted Tuesday, June 30, 2020 on Fort Bragg, North Carolina.
+Lopez, the Command Sgt.
+Maj. of the Fort Bragg based 82nd Brigade Support Battalion, 3rd Brigade Combat Team, 82nd Airborne Division is the first Army Command Sgt.
+Maj. to earn the Expert Soldier Badge.

+Throughout June, Lopez and other paratroopers of the 82nd Airborne Division braved the North Carolina summer heat and humidity to train and test for the ESB.

+This was the first time the 82nd Airborne Division hosted training and testing for the ESB, running it concurrently with Expert Infantryman Badge training and testing while ensuring COVID-19 mitigation measures were in place.
+After two phases of training and testing, 154 paratroopers earned their EIB, 34 their ESB.

 |Date Taken: